 - Serve with rice and kimchi.
 Enjoy!

 - Make sure the wok is HOT!
 The wok should be slightly smoking before adding the oil.
+Creates a sear on the vegetables and meat with brown, crisp edges.
+Adds flavor.

 - Use a large fish spatula for mixing.
 A handy tool for any quick and easy stir fry.